 The truth is, we won’t know how successfully it does this for a while.
 It needs to be tested against real thieves in the streets, sheds and garages, where we habitually keep our bikes.
 However, my experience with it, was very positive.

-Now, there’s no doubt the SkunkLock is an expensive bike lock.
+Now, there’s no doubt the SkunkLock is an expensive bike lock (check the Amazon price).
 It’s at the very top end of what you’d expect to pay.
 But it is unique.
 So we should expect to pay a bit more.

 So I might be tempted to use it as home security and then bring it out (in a bag) if I was going to leave my bike in a particularly risky situation.